 Making appropriate recommendations to maintain the balance of skills and experience of the Board by considering:

-- Senior management succession plans, retirements and appointments of additional and replacement Directors.
+- retirements and appointments of additional and replacement Directors.

-More information on diversity in the Group can be found in the Directors' Report and the Nomination Committee Report
+More information on Diversity in the group can be found below and in the Corporate Social Responsibility Committee Report

 To provide effective governance over the Group's financial reporting processes including the internal audit function and external Auditor and to maintain oversight of the Group's systems of internal control and risk management activities